About the author

 Primarily, because there are barely a handful of people doing what I’m doing – being a generalist/specialist in the field of obesity.
 The front line people in obesity are true generalists: GP’s deal with everything from broken bones to meningitis and from flu to depression.
 They can never spend the time that I can researching nothing but obesity.
 At the other end of the spectrum, the people specialising in obesity are studying things like “TCB1 Antagonism Exerts Specific Molecular Effects on Visceral and Subcutaneous Fat and Reverses Liver Steatosis in Diet-Induced Obese Mice“.
 This little gem appeared in Diabetes, April 2010 – so I didn’t have to go back far to see what obesity specialists are spending their time doing!
 The people who should occupy the middle ground (and this includes government departments) – as exclusive generalist/specialists – think we just need to eat less and/or do more.
 They are so entrenched in this view that they will carry on repeating it ad infinitum until 90% of our children are fat and sick.

 These groups in the middle ground, by the way, are invariably sponsored by other parties such as Kellogg’s, Coca-Cola, Mars, PepsiCo, Unilever etc and this is a conflict of interest.
-So a second thing that puts me in a unique position is that I fund myself from savings and have no such conflict of interest.
+So a second thing that puts me in a unique position is that I fund myself and have no such conflict of interest.

 Interestingly – the people who do research as generalist/specialists in the area of obesity (Barry Groves, Gary Taubes, Sally Fallon Morell are the forerunners) have all come to the same conclusion – we must eat real food and not processed food.
 Man is the only chronically sick species on the planet and the only one eating his own food.
 (I would add that we have also given our pets obesity, diabetes and other modern illness, by feeding them our processed junk ).
 “Eat food as nature intends us to eat it” is surely classic common sense – but government, dietitians and doctors tell us instead to “Base our meals on starchy foods” and they have developed the Eatbadly Plate (I refuse to call it Eatwell), which could not be more different to what we have evolved to eat.
 (Do take a look at this plate and see for yourself sugar, cornflakes, weetabix, white flour, bagels, white pasta, sugared baked beans, fruit in syrup, Battenberg cake, sweets, coca-cola and so on.
 No wonder Kellogg’s sponsor the British Dietetic Association obesity conference!)